Table of Contents

 Comparable wellness properties in established markets:

 The product case for wellness real estate is compelling.
-The investment question is more practical: how do you know whether the wellness premium makes sense for a specific unit?
+The buying question is more practical: does a specific unit earn its wellness premium?

-I prefer to evaluate it through comparable properties, replacement cost, target buyer profile, rental rules, operating costs and liquidity, instead of assuming wellness automatically creates a better financial outcome.
+Evaluate comparable properties, replacement cost, target buyer profile, rental rules, operating costs and liquidity instead of assuming wellness automatically creates a better financial outcome.

 Market Premium As A Hypothesis

 Some international studies and wellness-certified projects report stronger price perception versus conventional comparables.
-I use those references as a hypothesis to test locally, not as a forecast.
+Treat that as a hypothesis to test locally, not a unit-level forecast.

 The strongest case appears when wellness is not decorative.
 Thermal circuits, garden areas, natural light, acoustic comfort, coworking and hospitality services need to connect with the lifestyle of the buyer or guest.